Skip to content

 Frequently asked questions

-What are the early warning signs of burnout that this calculator can help identify?
+What are the early warning signs of burnout this calculator can help identify?

 Early burnout often appears as a gradual rise in emotional exhaustion before disengagement and work-life imbalance become obvious.
-You might notice you're consistently rating exhaustion above 6 even after weekends, or that your work engagement is slipping from a previous high.
-Physical symptoms like chronic fatigue, frequent illness, and trouble sleeping often accompany the emotional toll.
-Using this calculator monthly lets you spot an upward trend in your score early, when behavioral changes — such as taking scheduled breaks, delegating tasks, or starting therapy — are most effective.
+You might notice you are consistently rating exhaustion above 6 even after weekends, or that your work engagement has slipped from a previous high — small but persistent drops over weeks are more informative than any single score.
+Physical symptoms like chronic fatigue, frequent minor illness (because chronic stress suppresses immune function), tension headaches, GI upset and trouble sleeping often accompany the emotional toll.
+Behavioural signs include increased cynicism toward colleagues or clients, withdrawal from work activities you used to enjoy, dreading Monday from Sunday afternoon, and a sense that nothing you do really matters.
+Using this calculator monthly lets you spot an upward trend in your score early — when behavioural changes (taking scheduled breaks, delegating tasks, starting therapy, renegotiating workload) are most effective and least disruptive.

 How is burnout risk different from everyday stress and why does it matter?

-Everyday stress is typically acute and resolves when the stressor is removed, whereas burnout is a chronic state of depletion that develops over months of sustained overload.
-The key distinguishing feature is emotional exhaustion paired with cynicism or detachment from work — captured here by the inverted work-engagement score.
-Burnout doesn't simply go away with a weekend off; it usually requires structural changes to workload, work environment, or both, along with deliberate recovery.
-Recognizing the distinction matters because treating burnout like ordinary tiredness tends to delay effective intervention and can lead to serious mental and physical health consequences.
+Everyday stress is typically acute and resolves when the stressor is removed — a hard week followed by a restful weekend feels noticeably better.
+Burnout is a chronic state of depletion that develops over months of sustained overload and does not resolve with a weekend off.
+The key distinguishing feature is emotional exhaustion paired with cynicism or detachment from work — the inverted work-engagement score in this calculator.
+Burnout usually requires structural changes to workload, role or work environment, along with deliberate recovery; it does not respond to the same coping strategies that handle short bursts of stress.
+Recognising the distinction matters because treating burnout like ordinary tiredness tends to delay effective intervention and can lead to serious consequences: prolonged burnout is associated with clinical depression, anxiety, cardiovascular disease and a substantial drop in cognitive performance.
+WHO classified burnout as an occupational phenomenon in ICD-11 to reinforce that it requires environmental change, not just individual coping.

 What steps should I take if my burnout risk assessment score is above 7?